Skip to contentNotify me by email about available dates

 What may happen during a session?

 During a session, the body may respond in various ways, sometimes noticeably, sometimes very subtly.
 Below I describe the most common experiences.
-Remember: if anything concerns you, you can always tell me.
+If anything worries you, you can always tell me.

 Physical sensations